elcicd/el-CICD-docs/README.md

 #### Release Candidate Tags

 As noted [earlier](#deploy-to-production), deploying a complete application to production is different and more complex than deploying the individual components or microservices of an application to a non-production environment.
 Tagging for a Release Candidate or branching for the Release Version must happen for all images and source repositories of all microservices defined to be in the Release Version.  el-CICD does not define what a valid tag is, only that it must conform to a naming conventions acceptable to both the Source and Image Repository, in this case Git and an Image Repository which complies with the Docker’s naming conventions for images.
 A Release Candidate Tag has the following format:

 **<version tag>-<src-commit-hash>**

 * **<version tag>:** the Release Version Version tag
 * **<src-commit-hash>:** the commit hash on the **Development Branch** where the image was built

 Each project will have a Pre-prod environment, and that environment will define what can be promoted to Prod.
 Once chosen, **_each image and the latest source commit hash on its associated Pre-prod Deployment Branch_** will be tagged.
-A check will be performed to ensure the Release Candidate Tag is unique and hasn’t been used before.
+A check will be performed to ensure the Release Candidate Tag is unique within every repository of the project and hasn’t been used before.
 The tagging operation will fail if it has.

 For example, assume that a  few changes have been made on the Pre-prod Deployment Branch